YouTube Channel FamilyOFive Still Making Videos While Parents On Probation For Child Neglect In ‘Prank’ Videos

 Several prominent YouTubers such as Amanda the Jedi took to their platforms to speak out against the channel and the content being provided.
 Amanda the Jedi’s video takedown of the DaddyOFive and FamilyOFive channels has, as of this writing, attained over 300,000 views.

-The local news channel also reached out to touch base with YouTube for a public comment on the matter but has no received a reply as yet, nor have their requests for comment from local law enforcement branches been met with success.
+The local news channel also reached out to touch base with YouTube for a public comment on the matter but has not received a reply as yet, nor have their requests for comment from local law enforcement branches been met with success.

-Michael and Heather Martin also run a gaming YouTube channel spin-off entitled FamilyOFive Gaming.
+Michael and Heather Martin also run a gaming YouTube channel spinoff titled FamilyOFive Gaming.
 This channel focuses more exclusively on simple let’s play format videos or stream videos common to Twitch players, showing Michael or sons Jake and Ryan taking on Fortnite or Overwatch pick up games.
-Much less contentious than the primary channel, and tapping into a vibrant market for this sort of video gaming content, it seems a wise move from the controversial YouTube personalities.
+Much less contentious than the primary channel and tapping into a vibrant market for this sort of video gaming content, it seems a wise move from the controversial YouTube personalities.

 Whether or not the new channel FamilyOFive will remain on YouTube’s servers remains unclear, especially given the large groundswell of outrage building surrounding the matter.
 It is uncertain whether or not the alleged “staged” pranks will re-ignite a latent media outcry or further pursual of new charges or a breach of probation.
 Increased scrutiny of the Martin family is a surety, however, and one that will not go unnoticed by the YouTube community moving forward.